Yaroster/skoomaDen.me/src/content/blog/China-Logbook.md

 There were many malls around the Donghuamen Eastern Gate, a main boulevard connecting them all together.
 I would enter the smallest of entrances to be led into giant underground malls, filled with passionate Beijingers who seemed to have an innate knowledge of the intricate passageways connecting the malls, like a thin thread of well-held-together fabric.

 One such underground mall is connected to the easternmost metro station!
-This specific mall was filled with anime merch and shops, and cosplayers filming themselves doing [Douyin](https://zh.wikipedia.org/zh-hans/%E6%8A%96%E9%9F%B3) dance moves!
+This specific mall was filled with Animes merch and shops, and cosplayers filming themselves doing [Douyin](https://zh.wikipedia.org/zh-hans/%E6%8A%96%E9%9F%B3) dance moves!
 It was very fun!

 ![](<Group 1-20.png>)